sharstream/inkstroke/readme.md

 # Inkstrokes
-Copyright &copy; Apex Data Solutions,LLC
+Copyright &copy; Anyone

-This is the inkstrokes specification
+This is the inkstrokes specification.
+Second edition using paperjs 0.12.0 version and png buffer.

+Including serverless and saving the data in S3 bucket.

 **Installation:**